Based on Voices from Chernobyl(1997) by Svetlana Alexievich

 The girl from Titli, Shivani Raghuvanshi is a fresh breeze of air.
 If she gets the right project, she is the star to look out for.
 Shivani as Jazz eats up her co-star’s screen presence in almost every scene in the series.
 She is an ambitious soul trapped in the body of a lower-middle-class Punjabi family of Delhi.
 She commits mistakes, sleeps with a guy without any emotions, makes out under the influence of alcohol, steals stuff, beat the shit out of her stoned brother, looks after her family and speaks her mind.
 Well, that is the young Indian woman who can take care of her own.

-Now, the guy from Brahman Naman as the official photographer, Shashank Arora (as Kabir) doesn’t get much of the dialogues, but he reacts brilliantly in almost every scene.
+Now, the guy from Brahman Naman as the official photographer, Shashank Arora (as Kabir) doesn’t get much of the dialogues, but he reacts brilliantly in almost all the scenes.
 His voice-over towards the end of each episode is a thing to cherish.

 Made in Heaven provides a tussle between the tradition, individuality, modernism and westernisation.
 It tackles several issues like homosexuality, infidelity, caste conflict, dowry, impotency, sexual independence, narcotics, power politics and religious extremism among others.